Old Prussian language: Grammar

 With other remains being merely word lists, the grammar of Old Prussian is reconstructed chiefly on the basis of the three Catechisms.

 Nouns

 Gender

 Old Prussian preserved the Proto-Baltic neuter.
 Therefore, it had three genders (masculine, feminine, neuter).

 Number

-Most scholars agree that there are two numbers, singular and plural, in Old Prussian, while some consider rests of a dual identifiable in the existent corpus.
+Most scholars agree that there are two numbers, singular and plural, in Old Prussian, while some consider remnants of dual number identifiable in the existent corpus.